 Access to Funding

-Evaluators will select five teams to take part in a leading investor roadshow.
+Selected teams will take part in a leading investor event.

 Meet our corporate partners and who knows – maybe your first customers!

 Access or network of media partners to promote your innovation in Europe.

 How we will evaluate your application